ReflectionHLE/ReflectionHLE/README.md

 Reflection Keen and the DBOPL emulator are released under the GNU GPLv2+.
 See LICENSE for more details.

-The modified ExeUnpacker implementation is released under the MIT License.
-See src/ExeUnpacker/LICENSE.txt for details.
+The included depklite implementation, a modification of ExeUnpacker, is released under the MIT License.
+See src/depklite/LICENSE.txt for details.

 The included CRC-32 implementation is in the public domain.
 The same applies to the modified unlzexe source (based on UNLZEXE.DOC from v0.4).